Kortemme-Lab/benchmark_set_construct/README.rst

 `PyMol <https://www.pymol.org>`_

 You can use the :code:`dependencies/install_dependencies.py` script to install Biopython and docopt.
+It can also download DSSP for you.
 But you need to install DSSP and PyMol yourself.
 Get started
 -----------
 Before diving into how these scripts work, let's try an example first.
 Make